 STTR Phase I grants from NSF and National Cancer Institute to support development.

-Funding for Phase 1 Ventures to support commercialization.
+Funding from Phase 1 Ventures to support commercialization.

 Exclusive worldwide license (option) from University of Pennsylvania for intellectual property.